 Native copper and a marginella bead were recovered at the Dahnke-Reinke site (32CS29) from the Sonota component (Thompson 1990).
-Columella beads have been recovered from a number of mound sites assigned to the Sonota complex.
+Columella beads have been recovered from several mound sites assigned to the Sonota complex.
 A copper bead was recovered from Burial Mound B at the Baldhill site (32BA1) (Neuman 1975:92).

 What nonlocal materials are found in Woodland components of different ages in the SRSU?
 A comprehensive list should be compiled of the nonlocal materials and exotic artifacts that have been recovered from dated Woodland contexts in the area.
+Sourcing of obsidian should be undertaken at sites with defined Woodland contexts.